 Article 18.
 The Assistant Secretary-Treasurer shall be elected by the Members at the General Meeting.
 He or she shall assist in performing the Secretary-Treasurer’s duties and shall deputise for the Secretary-Treasurer in the Secretary-Treasurer’s absence or indisposition.

 Article 19.
-The Board shall have the power to conduct ballots among the Membership of the Association on specific urgent issues which cannot, in the view of the Board, be deferred until the following General Meeting or until any Extraordinary General Meeting which may subsequently be convoked.
-The result of any such ballot shall be determined by a majority of voting slips received by the Secretary-Treasurer on the day appointed, and any such issue put to a ballot shall appear as a substantive agenda item for the next General Meeting or for any immediately-subsequent Extraordinary General Meeting.
+The Board shall have the power to conduct ballots, be it physical, online, or hybrid, among the Membership of the Association on specific urgent issues which cannot, in the view of the Board, be deferred until the following General Meeting or until any Extraordinary General Meeting which may subsequently be convoked.
+The result of any such ballot shall be determined by a majority of votes received by the Secretary-Treasurer on the day appointed, and any such issue put to a ballot shall appear as a substantive agenda item for the next General Meeting or for any immediately-subsequent Extraordinary General Meeting.

 Article 20.
 The Principal Officers of the Association shall be empowered to arbitrate on eventualities falling outside the scope of these Articles of Association.
 In so doing, the Principal Officers may use their discretion to consult, without prejudice, any person or body they consider appropriate in the given circumstance.
 A Report on all such cases shall be presented to the Board as soon as possible thereafter.

 Article 21.
-The Association shall derive its revenue from subscriptions by Members, from donations, from subsidies and from such other funds as may accrue from its activities, such as conferences and publications.
+The Association shall derive its revenue from membership fees by Members, from donations, from subsidies and from such other funds as may accrue from its activities, such as conferences and publications.

 Article 22.
-The annual subscription rates shall vary by category of membership (see Articles 7, 8, 9 & 11) and shall normally be determined by the General Meeting on the recommendation of the Board.
+The annual membership fees shall vary by category of membership (see Articles 7, 8, 9 & 11) and shall normally be determined by the General Meeting on the recommendation of the Board.
 The appropriate membership fee must be remitted on request.